 According to the team, leading brands of whiskey and quality spirits could start exploiting the code to give their products an edge by proving the authenticity of the ingredients.
 In the future, the team does not rule out the possibility of transforming QR codes into useful tools to counter the forgery of drugs.

 As Young Kim, an associate professor at Purdue's Weldon School of Biomedical Engineering reminds us:

 “Online pharmacies sell uncontrolled substances to teenagers.
-People can easily purchase counterfeit opioids.
-This work is extremely important to patients and buyers in addressing this problem "
+People can easily buy counterfeit opioids.
+This work is extremely important to patients and purchasers in addressing this problem "